JCSDA-internal/bufrlib/README.md

 The following CMake cache variables are useful for controlling the compilation and linking steps.
 These variables define the base set of flags used for compilation and linking processes, but targets may define additional flags which are appended to the list of flags to be used.
 For this reason, the CMake targets specified in this project only define flags that are strictly necessary for compilation and linking.
-Optional or system dependent flags should be set directly via these CMake cache variables:
+Optional or system-dependent flags should be set directly via these CMake cache variables:
  * **Compilers**
    * [`CMAKE_Fortran_COMPILER`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_COMPILER.html) - Full path to the Fortran compiler.
    * [`CMAKE_C_COMPILER`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_COMPILER.html) - Full path to the C compiler.